Rules & Regulations

 LOCAL RULES

-Lost ball: If a played shot cannot be found and identified within 5 minutes after the search has begun, a player must drop a ball within two club lengths of where the original ball should have been found.
-Add one stroke to the player’s score and play on.
+Lost ball: If a player's ball cannot be found and identified within 5 minutes, the player must drop a ball within two club links of where the original ball should have been found… add one stroke to the player's score and play on.